andrew-wilkes/advent-of-code-2025/README.md

 Now I found a tutorial on how to solve it [here](https://www.reddit.com/r/adventofcode/comments/1pk87hl/2025_day_10_part_2_bifurcate_your_way_to_victory/), so I am now implementing that idea.

+So I did implement the bifurcate method and got the correct answer with the test data, but my result with the input data was too high.
+At this point, I'm not sure what else to do apart from carefully reviewing my code to spot any potential bug.
+I spent a long time working on this part 2 and had fun learning and getting more proficient at Go coding, so it wasn't a waste of time.

 ## Day 11

 This seems like a fairly easy problem to solve but my solution is too slow for Part 2.
 Possibly, by converting the strings to integers, it will be much faster.